takenet/blip-docs/source/includes/en/extensions/broadcast.md

 The **broadcast** extension allows creation and management of distribution lists and their members for sending messages to multiple destinations simultaneously.

 Each distribution list has a unique address in the format `list-name@broadcast.msging.net` in addition to the members, who are the recipients of messages sent to this list.
-Only the chatbot that created a remote list has permissions to send messages to it.
+Only the chatbot that created a remote list has permission to send messages to it.

 Notifications are forwarded to the chatbot when received by the extension.

-In order to use **broadcast** extension features you must send commands with the following properties:
+In order to use **broadcast** extension features, you must send commands with the following properties:

 | Name | Description |
 |---------------------------------|--------------|